-Rotating flash brackets are cumbersome attachments between the camera and flash, which enables the flash to always be over the camera.
-Since the flash is always overhead of the camera with a flash bracket, regardless of whether you’re shooting horisontally or vertically, there is no sideways shadow … if you use direct flash to some extent, or a flash modifier on your camera.
+Rotating flash brackets are (cumbersome) devices attached between the camera and flash, which enables the flash to always be over the camera.
+Since the flash is always overhead of the camera with a flash bracket, regardless of whether you’re shooting horisontally or vertically, there is no sideways shadow.
+This is especially important if you use direct flash to some extent, or a flash modifier on your camera.

 As mentioned, flash brackets are bulky and add extra weight to the camera, and these days I prefer to work without one.
 But they can help with the consistency of bouncing flash, and definitely do help in avoiding side-shadows when using direct on-camera flash is unavoidable.